 Platform presenters will be individually emailed with detailed instructions of what is required, depending on the session involved.

 Poster presenters will be required to produce a poster of their material and bring it with them to the meeting.
-While the poster exhibition runs for the duration of the meeting, it will enjoy special focus during one of two poster sessions on Tuesday 21 May at 18.00 and Wednesday 22 May at 11.00, when delegates will be encouraged to study the information in detail and ask questions of the submitters.
-We will advise in advance which sessions will feature your posters and ask you to be present by your poster-boards during that session.
+While the poster exhibition runs for the duration of the meeting, it will enjoy special focus during one of two poster sessions on Wednesday 13 May at 1800 and Thursday 14 May at 1030, when delegates will be encouraged to study the information in detail and ask questions of the submitters.
+We will advise in advance which session your poster will feature in and ask you to be present by your poster-board during that session.

 It is your responsibility to obtain written consent for the use of patient data, if applicable.
 An example of a simple consent form can be found here.
 Give a copy of the consent form to the patient and keep a copy for your own records.